Las Estrellas: Programming

 Weekday programming in the afternoon and prime time consists of telenovelas.
 Las Estrellas airs sports programming and sports specials like the Olympic Games and the FIFA World Cup.
 Morning and afternoon programming consists of news, sports, talk shows, and variety shows.
 Night time programming is filled with a news program and Univision-produced shows.
 Examples of shows produced by Las Estrellas are Recuerda y Gana, Hoy, El Juego de las Estrellas, and Cuéntamelo ya.
 The network also produces and airs the Premios TVyNovelas, sponsored by the Televisa-owned magazine of the same name and considered the highest honor in the domestic Mexican television industry.

+From 1973 until 2000, Televisa took part in the annual Ibero-American OTI Festival for twenty-seven editions representing Mexico.
+To select its entry to the international festival, the network organized a large-scale televised national competition with several phases, which was one of Canal 2's flagship programs each year.
+Televisa also staged the 3rd, 5th, 20th, and 28th editions of the OTI Festival in Acapulco, and the 10th and 13th editions in Mexico City.
+Televisa won the competition six times: in 1973 with "Qué alegre va María", written by Celia Bonfil and performed by Imelda Miller; in 1975 with "La felicidad", written by Felipe Gil and performed by Gualberto Castro; in 1985 with "El fandango aquí", written by Marcial Alejandro and performed by Eugenia León; in 1989 with "Una canción no es suficiente", written by Jesús Monárrez and performed by Analí; in 1990 with "Un bolero", written by Francisco Curiel and Pedro Alberto Cárdenas and performed by Carlos Cuevas; and in 1997 with "Se diga lo que se diga", written by Francisco Curiel and José Manuel Fernández and performed by Iridián.

 Repeaters

 The following is a list of all full-time Las Estrellas repeaters: